 Frequently organizations are bringing together disparate file transfer operations teams into centralized file transfer Centers of Excellence (CoE).
 In the CoE better tools and processes can be put into place because of the scale the CoE has versus the fragmented file transfer teams that precede the CoE.

-These easy to use interfaces can be used to streamline operations answering file related questions or to extend self-service queries to business users, applications teams or even to the partners.
+These easy-to-use interfaces can be used to streamline operations answering file-related questions or to extend self-service queries to business users, applications teams, or even to partners.